1993 Indianapolis 500: Driver and team changes

 During the offseason, four-time Indy 500 winner Rick Mears announced his retirement from racing.
-Penske driver Paul Tracy elevated into the ride, taking over full-time, where he had previously driven part-time in 1991–1992.
+Penske driver Paul Tracy was elevated into the ride, taking over full-time, where he had previously driven part-time in 1991–1992.
 Tracy would earn his first career Indy car victory at Long Beach, the last race before Indianapolis.

 The biggest story going into the season surrounded Newman/Haas Racing.
 Michael Andretti left the CART series and signed with McLaren to drive in Formula One.
 Taking Andretti's place would be reigning Formula One World Champion Nigel Mansell.
 Mansell came to the American open wheel series with considerable fanfare and huge media attention.
 Mansell joined fellow former World Driving champion Mario Andretti as teammates.
 Mansell won the CART season-opener at Surfers Paradise, but was involved in a crash during practice for the Valvoline 200 at Phoenix.
+He suffered a back injury, and sat out that event.
+Meanwhile, Mario Andretti subsequently won that race at Phoenix, notching his 52nd and final Indy car victory.

-He suffered an injured back, and sat out that event.
-Since he missed the Phoenix race, Indianapolis would serve as Mansell's first-ever oval race start.
-Mansell underwent back surgery on April 28, forcing him to miss rookie orientation, and the opening weekend of practice at Indy.
+Since he missed the Phoenix race, Indianapolis would serve as Nigel Mansell's first-ever oval race start.
+Mansell underwent back surgery on April 28, forcing him to miss Rookie Orientation, and the opening weekend of practice at Indy.
+Officials would arrange for a special session in which Mansell could conduct his mandatory rookie test.

 Truesports racing was absorbed by Rahal-Hogan Racing, and driver Bobby Rahal took over the existing Truesports chassis program to start out the season.
 Rahal entered the race as the defending CART series champion, and was coming off a second-place finish at Long Beach.

 Galles Racing maintained its driver lineup for 1993.
 Defending Indy 500 winner Al Unser Jr. returned, as did Danny Sullivan.
 The team, however, scrapped the Galmer chassis program.
 Kevin Cogan joined the team at Indy only, making it a three-car Indy 500 effort.

 At Chip Ganassi Racing, Eddie Cheever departed, and was replaced by Arie Luyendyk.
 In 1992, Luyendyk was out of a full-time ride, and drove for Ganassi at Indy and Michigan only.
 For 1993, Luyendyk was back with the team, this time for a full-season ride.
 After his devastating crash in 1992, Nelson Piquet returned to Indy after a lengthy rehabilitation.
 Former winners Tom Sneva and Gordon Johncock also retired during the off-season, though Sneva did arrive at the track hoping for an outside chance to land a ride.

 After two years of retirement rumors, four-time winner A. J. Foyt entered once again as a driver, looking to qualify for his 36th consecutive Indy 500.
 Rookie driver Robby Gordon was entered in a second Foyt team car.
 The other active four-time winner, Al Unser Sr., secured a ride with King Racing.
 The previous two years, Unser had entered the month without a ride.